li2/android-barcode/README.md

 ##  Barcode Library

-This library is a wrapper of [zxing-android](https://github.com/journeyapps/zxing-android-embedded)
+A library to wrap [zxing-android](https://github.com/journeyapps/zxing-android-embedded) to scan barcode in Rx.

 ## Usage